-A Family Tradition in Crystal River—Scalloping in the Gulf Coast
+A Family Tradition in Crystal RiverScalloping in the Gulf Coast

-There's no better place to make your scalloping home-away-from-home than the Plantation on Crystal River!
+There's no better place to make your scalloping home away from home than Plantation on Crystal River.
 We offer scalloping package options including accommodations and breakfast, with and without a charter guide.
-And if you like to do it all on your own, our Adventure Center marina & dive shop has all of the provisions and supplies to help make your Florida scalloping "fishing" trip a memory maker.
+And if you like to do it all on your own, our Adventure Center Marina & Dive Shop has all the provisions and supplies to make your Florida scalloping trip a memory maker.

 Discover Scalloping from Crystal River to Homosassa Bay, Florida

-To scallop, you simply float along the surface or gently swim over our expansive grass flats in 4-6 feet of water, enjoying the various fish, plants and coral until you spot those vibrant blue "eyes" or the bay scallop's well-recognized shell shape.
-Hold your breath, take a shallow dive down, placing either your hand or small dip net behind or under the scallop and gently place it in your mesh bag.
+To scallop, you simply float along the surface or gently swim over our expansive grass flats in four to six feet of water, enjoying the various fish, plants, and coral until you spot those vibrant blue "eyes" or the bay scallop's well-recognized shell shape.
+Hold your breath, take a shallow dive down, place either your hand or small dip net behind or under the scallop, and gently place it in your mesh bag.
 Whether you choose the waters of Crystal Bay or nearby Homosassa Bay, once you or your group have reached your bag limit, head back to our marina and the Chef of our West 82º Grill can cook them up for you!

 The Florida Fish and Wildlife Conservation Commission regulates harvesting of scallops, like it does all of Florida's fisheries, and the recreational bay scallop harvest season begins the last Saturday in June (unless July 4th is a Saturday) and ends September 24.
 A saltwater fishing license is required if you enter the water by boat.
-The daily limit is 2 gallons whole bay scallops in shell, or 1 pint of bay scallop meat per person; maximum of 10 gallons of whole bay scallops in shell, or 1/2 gallon bay scallop meat per vessel.
+The daily limit is two gallons of whole bay scallops in shell, or one pint of bay scallop meat per person; maximum of 10 gallons of whole bay scallops in shell, or half a gallon bay scallop meat per vessel.